-The most common technique is to sever roots by trenching at least 4 feet deep with trenching machines, rocksaws or ripper bars.
+The most common technique is to sever roots by trenching at least 4 feet deep with trenching machines, rock saws, or ripper bars.
 Trenches more than 4 feet deep may be needed to assure control in deeper soils.
-Correct placement of the trench is critical for successful protection of uninfected trees.
-There is a delay between colonization of the root system by the fungus and appearance of symptoms in the crown.
+The correct placement of the trench is critical for the successful protection of uninfected trees.
+There is a delay between the colonization of the root system by the fungus and the appearance of symptoms in the crown.
 Therefore, all trees with symptoms should be carefully identified first.
 Then, the trench should be placed a minimum of 100 feet beyond these symptomatic trees, even though there may be “healthy” trees at high risk inside the trench.
-Trees within the 100 foot barrier, including those without symptoms, may be uprooted or cut down and removed to improve the barrier to root transmission.
-Tree removal should be initiated after trenching, starting with healthy trees adjacent to the trench and gradually working inward to include symptomatic trees.
+Trees within the 100-foot barrier, including those without symptoms, may be uprooted or cut down and removed to improve the barrier to root transmission.
+Tree removal should be initiated after trenching, starting with healthy trees adjacent to the trench, and gradually working inward to include symptomatic trees.

 2. Fungicide treatment

 The fungicide propiconazole (Alamo) can be used as a preventative to reduce oak wilt symptoms in live oaks when applied before infection.
 Limited success may also be achieved in trees with therapeutic injections during the earliest stages of infection.
 The fungicide is injected into the tree’s water-conducting vascular system through small holes drilled into the root flare at the base of the tree.
 Treatment success depends on the health condition of the candidate tree, application rate, and injection technique.
 The injection should be done only by trained applicators.